LCBC-UiO/noas/README.md

   * Clone the repository and change into directory
      `git clone ... && cd ...`
   * Build or copy the singularity images
-    (Note: If you have all R and Python3 dependences installed, your can skip this step.)
+    (Note: If you have all R dependences installed, your can skip this step.)
     * With internet connection:
       `make prepare_offline_simg`
     * Without internet connection (TSD):
-      Copy `moas-flask.simg` and `moas-r.simg` into `./singularity/`
+      Copy `moas-r.simg` into `./singularity/`
   * Edit configuration
     (set `DBPORT` and `WEBSERVERPORT` to a port that is not in use!)
      `cp config_default.txt config.txt` and edit `config.txt`